shivaprasad2394/c/sam_skillup_discussion.md

 - C is a **mid-level language** and it needs a **compiler** to convert C-code into an executable code[0's And 1's] so that the program can be run on our machine.

 Advantages of c
-- faster than high level languages
+- faster than high level languages.(macros/inline)
 - system programming (access to memory /pointers).

 compilation of C-code:-